-The agave snout weevil [Scyphophorus acupunctatus] also known as the Sisal weevil are abundant in the southwestern United States and also throughout Mexico.
+The agave snout weevil [Scyphophorus acupunctatus], also known as the Sisal weevil, is abundant in the southwestern United States and also throughout Mexico.

 They feast on many species of agave plants and other plants in that family.

 The adult snout weevil is a large black beetle with a long and pointy snout.

 These beetles are especially damaging to large agave species, such as the century plant.
 This plant and its cultivars are very popular in landscaping in the southwestern United States and other hot, dry areas.

 The beetles are a real threat to the blue agave, which is used to make tequila.